 If you’re pregnant, then you’re no stranger to the myriad of required appointments and doctor’s visits that will take place over the next nine months.
 However, there is one check-up that you may not have considered adding to your schedule: your visit to the dentist!
-Paying a visit to your dentist during your pregnancy will not only protect your teeth and gums, but it can also keep you and the baby safe as well.
+Paying a visit to your dentist during your pregnancy will not only protect your teeth and gums but can also keep you and the baby safe as well.
 Therefore, if you’re expecting, be sure to take the following four easy steps for your oral health!

 Step 1: Schedule a check-up.

 Thinking that you should avoid the dentist because you’re pregnant?
 Actually, it’s the opposite!
 Regular dental checkups are critical for helping to prevent common pregnancy-related oral health issues like pregnancy gingivitis.
 Thankfully, most dental procedures are completely safe for mom and the baby!

 Step 2: Share the good news with your dentist!